ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 In Ergo, as we discussed, the state (i.e. UTXO set of boxes) is changed implicitly when a transaction is included in a block.
 Thus we only need to check the pre-conditions before the transaction can be added to the block.
-This is where ErgoScript comes into a play.
+This is where ErgoScript comes into play.

 It is not possible to "change the state" in ErgoScript because it is a language to check pre-conditions for spending coins.
 ErgoScript is purely functional language, without side effects